The Roanoke Blacksburg Technology Council and the Children's Museum of Blacksburg,

 and the Roanoke Robotics Club

-, is organizing our Third Annual indoor Robot Parade with seminars and table-top exhibits at the Science Museum at Center in the Square.
+, is organizing our Fourth Annual indoor Robot Parade with seminars and table-top exhibits at the Children's Museum of Blacksburg at 1st & Main.
 The parade features robot floats constructed and programmed by students of all ages.
 Attendees of the parade will be able to see fully autonomous robot floats that follow the parade route while detecting other robots in front of them.
 The robot floats are programmed to stop and start without human help.
 Floats may have extra mechanisms and programming to show off during the parade route.
-The theme this year, in honor of the new Center in The Square Science Museum, is Butterflies!
-Build a robot that represents the new butterfly exhibit at the science museum!
-We will award participants with a free pass to the butterfly exhibit, but they still need to buy their own science museum admission.
+The theme this year is Wheels & Wagons, in honor of the 1st & Main Children's Festival!
+Build a robot that represents any time of wheel or wagon, from tricycle to fire engine wagons!

 Earn this medallion if your robot completes the parade route!